Achilles Tendon Problems

 Symptoms of an Achilles tendon tear may include a sudden, sharp pain.
 Most people feel or hear a pop.
 You may have swelling and bruising.
 You may not be able to point your foot down or stand on your toes.
 Some people with partial tears may not have any symptoms.

 To diagnose Achilles tendon problems, such as tendinopathy or a tear, most doctors ask questions about your past health and do a physical exam.
 The exam includes checking for tenderness, watching how you walk and stand, and comparing the range of motion of your two legs.

 Other tests may be done to clarify a diagnosis or to prepare for surgery.
 These tests include:

 Most Achilles tendon injuries occur during sports.
-If you had an Achilles tendon problem in the past, it is especially important to try to prevent another injury.
-To help prevent injury, try to:
+If you had an Achilles tendon problem in the past, it's even more important to try to prevent another injury.
+Make sure to:

 - Warm up.
 Before any sport or intense activity, gradually warm up your body by doing 5 to 10 minutes of walking or biking.